 Project Notebook #1: Adding Space for a Family of Four on a Tight Lot

 Remodeling a home in an older neighborhood often comes with challenges above and beyond what my clients want and need for their project.
-In this Project Notebook, we’ll look at how a small house in Upper Arlington, Ohio was updated and added to within the zoning constraints of a tight corner lot.
+In this Project Notebook, we’ll look at a small house remodeling in Upper Arlington, Ohio to see how it was updated and added to within the zoning constraints of a tight corner lot.

 This family of four was quickly outgrowing the bedrooms, bath, and garage in their 1,200 square foot Cape Cod home.